Highland games: Keg toss

-Many of the Heavy Events competitors in Scottish highland athletics are former high school and college track and field athletes who find the Scottish games are a good way to continue their competitive careers.

-Increasingly in the US, the Heavy Events are attracting women and master class athletes which has led to a proliferation of additional classes in Heavy Events competitions.
-Lighter implements are used in the classes.

 Music

 For many Highland games festival attendees, the most memorable of all the events at the games is the massing of the pipe bands.
 Normally held in conjunction with the opening and closing ceremonies of the games, as many as 20 or more pipe bands will march and play together.
-The result is a thunderous rendition of Scotland the Brave or Amazing Grace, and other crowd-pleasing favorite's.
+The result is a thunderous rendition of Scotland the Brave or Amazing Grace, and other crowd-pleasing favorites.

-It is, in fact, the music of the Great Highland Bagpipe bagpipe which has come to symbolize music at the Games and, indeed, of Scotland itself.
-In addition to the massed bands, nearly all Highland games gatherings feature a wide range of piping and drumming competition, including solo piping and drumming, small group ensembles and, of course, the pipe bands themselves.
+The music of the great Highland bagpipe has come to symbolize music at the games and of Scotland itself.
+In addition to the massed bands (when all the attending pipe bands play together), nearly all Highland games gatherings feature a wide range of piping and drumming competition, including solo piping and drumming, small group ensembles and full the pipe bands.

-Music at Highland games gatherings also includes other forms, such as fiddle fiddling, harp circles and Celtic bands, usually spiced with a large amount of bagpipe music.
+Music at Highland games gatherings also includes other forms, such as fiddling, harp circles, and Celtic bands.

 Dance

 The Cowal Highland Gathering hosts the annual World Highland Dancing Championship.
-This event gathers the best competitive dancers from around the world who compete for the SOBHD sanctioned World Championship title.
+This event gathers the best competitive dancers from around the world who compete for the RSOBHD sanctioned World Championship title.
+But most other Highland Games have dancing as well.
+The impressiveness of the performance varies wildly depending on the section dancing, with the 4/5/6 year old Primary dancers bringing the cuteness but not necessarily the technique compared to the 10-30+ year olds that are typical of the Premier (Open) section.
+The dances performed can vary quite a lot depending on the size of the dancing boards, access to swords for dancing over, and just preference of which dances to perform.
+Among the most common dances are the Highland Fling, the Sword Dance or the Ghillie Callum, the Seann Triubhas, the Irish Jig and the Hornpipe.
+Of these dances three (Highland Fling, Sword Dance, and Seann Triubhas) are performed wearing the semi-traditional kilt whilst the Irish Jig and the Hornpipe have specific outfits for their dances.